WeblateOrg/weblate/docs/install.rst

 Set correct site name
 +++++++++++++++++++++

-Sdjust site name in admin interface, otherwise links in RSS or registration emails will not work.
+Adjust site name in admin interface, otherwise links in RSS or registration emails will not work.

 .. seealso:: :ref:`faq-site`